Long March 10: Overview

-The Long March 10 is a human-rated super heavy launch vehicle designed to launch China's Mengzhou crewed lunar spacecraft and its future Lanyue crewed lunar lander, as part of its crewed space program, codenamed Project 921.
-Its notional debut was at the 12th China International Aviation & Aerospace Exhibition in November 2018, where it was announced that the China Academy of Launch Vehicle Technology (CALT) is developing a vehicle with a lunar orbit capacity of up to 30 tons, meeting the requirements for crewed lunar exploration.
+The Long March 10 is planned to be a human-rated super heavy launch vehicle designed to launch China's Mengzhou crewed lunar spacecraft and its future Lanyue crewed lunar lander, as part of its crewed space program, codenamed Project 921.
+Its notional debut was at the 12th China International Aviation & Aerospace Exhibition in November 2018, where it was announced that the China Academy of Launch Vehicle Technology (CALT) is developing a vehicle with a lunar orbit capacity of about 30 t, meeting the requirements for crewed lunar exploration.
 Documents and presentations in subsequent years depicted modified Long March 5 configurations known as CZ-5DY (pinyin abbreviation for 'Deng Yue' 登月 or 'lunar landing'), CZ-5G, and CZ-5H.

 In February 2023, at the "30 Years of China's Manned Spaceflight" exhibition held at the National Museum of China, a model of the next-generation crew launch vehicle was labeled as "Long March 10."
 An article later published by China Aerospace Science and Technology Corporation also used the term "Long March 10" to refer to the rocket.

 Standard configuration

 The standard variant of the vehicle consists of two boosters, first, second and third stage cores, escape tower, and fairing.
-The first-stage core and the two boosters each have a diameter of 5.0 meters and are equipped with 7 YF-100K engines (for a total of 21 operational engines at liftoff).
-The second-stage core has a diameter of 5.0 meters and is equipped with 2 YF-100M engines.
-The third-stage core has a diameter of 5.0 meters and is equipped with 3 YF-75E engines.
-The vehicle's total length is approximately 90 meters, with a liftoff weight of 2,187 tons.
+All stages and the boosters have a diameter of 5 m The first-stage core and the two boosters each are equipped with seven YF-100K engines (for a total of 21 operational engines at liftoff).
+The second-stage is equipped with two YF-100M engines.
+The third-stage is equipped with three YF-75E engines.
+The vehicle's total length is approximately 90 m, with a liftoff weight of 2187 t.
 The diameter of its core stage is the same as that of the Long March 5, but its height is about one-third taller.